skad00sh/cs-go/README.md

 # cs-go

+All work can be seen by clicking on 'Branch' button

 Config files for Counter Strike Global Offensive i.e. csgo.

-Currently available configs:
+Currently available configs
 autoexec.cfg
 practice.cfg